xvik/gradle-quality-plugin/src/doc/docs/tool/cpd.md

 !!! tip
     CPD understands [many source languages](https://pmd.github.io/latest/pmd_userdocs_cpd.html#supported-languages).
-    But, if a specified language cannot be found, a fallback mechanism uses `net.sourceforge.pmd.cpd.AnyLanguage` instead.
+    But if specified language cannot be found, a fallback mechanism uses `net.sourceforge.pmd.cpd.AnyLanguage` instead.
     This fallback language does not run ANTLR and therefore also checks duplicates in comments.

     This way you can use cpd for searching for duplicates even in pure text files, web templates or other resources.